 If your bearded dragon is having a hard time keeping food down, then chances are they are NOT getting the proper nutrients needed to maintain their weight and stay healthy.

 Baby food is gentle on a bearded dragon’s stomach and will present a welcome change for a while if they are impacted or having issued with insects.

-You can also try adding a drop or two of vegetable oil to the food as well.
+You can also try adding a drop or two of vegetable oil into their food as well!

 Double Check Cage Temperatures and Humidity Levels

-Food that remains undigested within their stomach will surely just end up coming up as throw up.
+Food that remains undigested within their stomach will surely result in bearded dragon regurgitation.

 You’ll also want to check humidity levels since too much humidity can lead to Upper Respiratory Infections and an onslaught of mucous in their system.

-Although not as common as with low temperatures, I have heard of high humidity levels leading to beardies throwing up mucus, so just double check your levels to be safe.
+Although not as common as with low temperatures, I have heard of high humidity levels leading to beardies throwing up mucus, so just double check your levels with a reliable hygrometer to be safe.